VIRTUAL LEARNING RESOURCES

 Disability Rights Center

-This organization aids in procuring assistive technologies.
+of New Hampshire This organization aids in procuring assistive technologies.
 They also provide legal advocacy for the disabled, information on service animals, accessibility and accommodation.
 The DRC-NH helps with issues such as housing, employment rights and healthcare.

 Perkins School

-Visitors to this website will find many resources for the visually impaired.
+for the Blind Visitors to this website will find many resources for the visually impaired.
 These include tips on how to create an "active learner space, lesson plans.
 Strategies for adaptive learning, email newsletters, and blogs written on various topics by students, parents, and professionals.

 Curriculum & Lesson Planning